 Thomas Jefferson National Accelerator Facility: Thomas Jefferson National Accelerator Facility (Jefferson Lab) is funded by the Office of Science for the U.S. Department of Energy (DoE) with strong support from the City of Newport News, the Commonwealth of Virginia, and the United States Congress.
 As a user facility for scientists worldwide, its primary mission is to conduct basic research of the atom's nucleus at the quark level.
 With industry and university partners, it has a derivative mission as well: applied research for using the Free-Electron Lasers based on technology the laboratory developed to conduct its physics experiments.
 As a center for both basic and applied research, Jefferson Lab also reaches out to help educate the next generation in science and technology.
 This facility is also a Federally Funded Research and Development Center.

-Virginia Water Science Center: For more than 100 years, USGS has been collecting information on Virginia’s water resources and conducting hydrologic investigations in cooperation with State, Local, and Federal agencies.
+Virginia Water Science Center: For more than 100 years, the U.S. Geological Survey (USGS) has been collecting information on Virginia’s water resources and conducting hydrologic investigations in cooperation with State, Local, and Federal agencies.
 USGS personnel in Virginia operate stream gages, observation well networks, and water-quality monitoring stations to provide reliable scientific information needed to make informed management decisions.
-Staff also conducts interpretive investigations of specific water-resources problems.
+Staff also conduct interpretive investigations of specific water-resources problems.

 Center for Advanced Aviation System Development: As the federally-funded research and development center for the Federal Aviation Administration (FAA), CAASD is dedicated to improving aviation system safety, security, and performance.
 In addition to the FAA, customers include the Transportation Security Administration, NASA, the Federal Communications Commission, and other government organizations.
 CAASD collaborates with civil aviation authorities around the world, all of which face similar challenges in the areas of safety, security, and efficiency.

 Center for Enterprise Modernization: MITRE's Center for Enterprise Modernization (CEM), sponsored by the Internal Revenue Service and co-sponsored by the Department of Veterans Affairs, works to advance the technology infrastructure of our nation's civilian government agencies.
-Other agencies that CEM supports include the Financial Crimes Enforcement Network (FinCEN) at the Department of the Treasury, the Securities and Exchange Commission, the U.S. Census Bureau, and the Departments of Labor, Interior, and Agriculture.
+Other agencies that CEM supports include the Financial Crimes Enforcement Network (FinCEN) at the Department of the Treasury, the Securities and Exchange Commission, the U.S. Census Bureau, Small Business Administration, U.S. Mint, and the Department of Energy.

 CNA's Center for Naval Analyses: The Center for Naval Analyses is a federally funded research and development center serving the Navy and Marine Corps.
 The Center also provides research and analyses services to other military and government agencies to help improve the efficiency and effectiveness of U.S. national defense efforts.
 For over 50 years, the CNA has provided "full-service" research and analysis services that have helped the military become more effective and efficient.
 CNA analysts pioneered the field of operations research through their ground-breaking work with the Navy during World War II.